-GENERAL FINANCIAL RULES 2017 Ministry of Finance Department of Expenditure interest.
-The loan sanctions and
+GENERAL FINANCIAL RULES 2017 Ministry of Finance Department of Expenditure

 NOTE 1.
 These instructions are applicable mutatis mutandis to loans, the repayments of which are made by other than annual instalments.

 NOTE 2.
 It must be remembered that the calculation fixing the amount of equal periodical instalments, by which a loan is repaid with interest, presupposes punctual payment of the instalment and that, if any instalment is not punctually repaid, the interest amount shall need to be recalculated.